Being the tale of how Omniglot came into being, what my work on it involves, and how I make a living from it.

 I enjoyed my time as a student and studied some interesting and useful things, including phonetics and phonology, pragmatics and semantics, sociolinguistics and language disorders.
 For my dissertation I wrote about the decline and revival of Manx Gaelic, and compared it to other endangered/revived languages, such as Cornish, Irish, Basque, Maori and Native American languages.
 This also inspired me to learn more Manx and to make regular visits to the Isle of Man.
 While studying I kept Omniglot going, though didn't always have as much time as I would have liked to work on it.

 After finishing my MA I realized that I was making a good living from Omniglot and didn't need a 'proper' job.
 So I decided to stay in Bangor and have been there ever since.
 My income currently comes from the adverts on Omniglot, together with affiliate commissions and occasional donations.
 Some adverts, such as Google Adsense ones, pay me a small amount for every click, some pay commission on sales generated, and some pay a fixed amount every month, so my income depends to some extent on the number of people visiting the site.

-It's a bit of a mystery to me.
-It has built up from nothing to about 50,000 (unique) visitors a day since the site first appeared in 1998.
+It has built up organically from nothing to about 57,000 (unique) visitors a day since the site first appeared in 1998.
 It reached 100,000 a month in 2004, and since March 2011 it has been over a million every month.
 After launching the site I registered it with all major search engines, and I make sure pages have relevant meta tags (title, description, etc).
 Apart from that, my main marketing 'strategy' is telling people I meet about the site and handing out business cards.
 I do my best to keep the site up-to-date and make regular corrections and improvements, and add new pages every week.